nanarojas/Image-Comparison-Tool-Adris/README.md

 ### Considerations

-Everytime the tool is run please update your local repository to download the latest version of the tool.
+:octocat: :octocat: Everytime the tool is run please update your local repository to download the latest version of the tool. :octocat: :octocat:
 The file names expected by the scripts are expected to be full paths, so the input files need to be aware of the docker filesystem context in which they run, for example, if I plan to mount the input file